octonato/mvn-func/README.md

-Some shell scripts for day to day work to ease interaction with maven.
+Some shell scripts for day-to-day work to ease interaction with maven.

 Install
 -------

 Just import functions to your shell environment

-source mvnx.sh
+source xvn.sh
 # optional
-source mvnx-extras.sh
+source xvn-extras.sh

 Usage
 -----

-mvnx clean install path/to/projectA path/to/projectB
+xvn clean install path/to/projectA path/to/projectB

-or if mvnx-extras.sh also imported
+or if xvn-extras.sh is also loaded in your shell

-mvn-ins path/to/projectA path/to/projectB
+xvn-ins path/to/projectA path/to/projectB

 Execution will stop on first failure.